Jackbear8868/X-mas-Survivors/readme.md

 2. pip install -r requirements.txt
 3. cd to the santa_suriviors folder (Important!)
 4. run main.py at the root folder to play the game
+5. use WASD to control your character
+6. press p and take a break

 ## reminders